EwanColquhoun/loadsheet-planner/README.md

 * As a user I want to input the amount of cargo.
     * The **load cargo** input follows the passenger quantity input.
 If the user wanted to operate a cargo only flight they would simply enter '0' passengers.
 * As a user I want to know that my inputs are correct.
     * After each input the user is informed that their choice or **selection is valid**.
-If not, it flags an error and the user is infomred how to correct it.
+If not, it flags an error and the user is informed how to correct it.

 ### Owner Stories